 FLORIBERT BWANA CHUIMartyrsCongoFloribert Bwana Chui

 The book by Francesco De Palma, Il prezzo di due mani pulite.
-Un giovane contro la corruzione nella Repubblica democratica del Congo (Milano, Paoline, 2015) narrates the story of a young Congolese customs officer in Goma - is that of a man who was murdered for not succumbing to corruption.
-Knowing it helps to understand the new forms of martyrdom: it is a silent sacrifice, so far away from the interests of the media, which however shakes the social and political life of those states where corruption has become customary.
-Pope Francis too confirmed this during his trip to Africa in 2015, when a young woman asked him: "Can corruption be justified because everyone is corrupt?
+Un giovane contro la corruzione nella Repubblica democratica del Congo (Milano, Paoline, 2015) narrates the story of a young Congolese customs officer in Goma, Floribert Bwana Chui, who was murdered for not succumbing to corruption.
+Knowing such a story helps us understand the new forms of martyrdom: it was a silent sacrifice, so far away from the focus of the media, which however might shake the social and political life of those countries where corruption has become customary.
+Pope Francis too confirmed that during his trip to Africa in 2015, when a young woman asked him: "Can corruption be justified because everyone is corrupt?
 How can we be Christians and fight the evil of corruption?"
 In his reply, the Pope stated: "Corruption is something that gets inside us.
 It's like sugar [...].
-Every time we accept a "bribe", we destroy our heart and our homeland [...].
+Every time we accept a bribe, we destroy our heart and our homeland [...].
 As in all things, you have to start: if you don't want corruption, start now!
-If you don't start, your neighbor won't start either."
+If you don't start, your neighbour won't start either."
 Speaking to young people, during the visit, he added: "Boys and girls, corruption is not a life journey: it is a journey of death!”
 (Pope Francis addressing the youth in Kasarani Stadium, Nairobi (Kenya), 27th November 2015; see vatican.va/ 27 novembre 2015).

 Who was Floribert?
 Francesco De Palma tells Floribert Bwana Chui bin Kositi’s story through the intricate events of contemporary Congo.
-His short story is full of faith, which was embodied in a humanly rich land with a beautiful landscape, yet politically complex and troubled.
-Floribert was born the 13th June 1981 in Goma, in the eastern Democratic Republic of Congo, on the border with Rwanda, and grew up in a time with no peace, due to two recent bloody wars.
-He was killed in Goma, on 7 July 2007, for having blocked the passage of deteriorated foodstuffs, harmful to the health of the population.
+His short story is full of faith: the scenario was a humanly rich land with a beautiful landscape, yet with a complex and troubled political life.
+Floribert was born on 13th June 1981 in Goma, in the eastern Democratic Republic of Congo, on the border with Rwanda, and grew up in a time with no peace, due to two recent bloody wars.
+He was killed in Goma, on 7th July 2007, for having blocked the passage of deteriorated foodstuffs, harmful to the health of the population.
 He died at the age of 26.
 The book Il prezzo di due mani pulite collects the witnesses about Floribert: he is remembered as a high-minded person who never stopped believing he could change the world through faith in Christ.
 He was convinced that “no one is so poor that they can’t help someone poorer”.
 Little by little the reader is led to contemplate the growth of an inner strength in the protagonist’s life which drove him to commit to the School of Peace of Sant’Egidio, and to the Baraza orphanage in Mabanga district.

 In his introduction to the book about Floribert, Andrea Riccardi underlines the strength the defeat of men of peace and faith leaves as a legacy: "This story deserves attention [...].
-It is a very sad story, which shows the strength of corruption and the climate of violence.
-But it is also the story of the "weak force" of a young man of faith.
+It is a very sad story, which shows the power of corruption and the climate of violence.
+But it is also the story of the ‘weak force’ of a young man of faith.
 It indicates the way of the resurrection of Africa, which begins with the youngsters and lay people".